oracle-devrel/cd3-automation-toolkit/README.md

 ### New Users
 - <a href = "/cd3_automation_toolkit/documentation/user_guide/prerequisites.md">Prerequisites</a></li><br>
 - [![Deploy_To_OCI](images/DeployToOCI.svg)](https://cloud.oracle.com/resourcemanager/stacks/create?zipUrl=https://github.com/oracle-devrel/cd3-automation-toolkit/archive/refs/heads/develop.zip)<br>
-The button will take you directly to Resource Manager in the OCI Tenancy where you can proceed to fill the details and deploy the Work VM for setting up the Automation Toolkit on Podman container.
+The button will take you directly to Resource Manager in the OCI Tenancy where you can proceed to fill the details.
+This will deploy the Work VM in the tenancy and setup the Automation Toolkit on a Podman container in that VM.
 If you are not logged into OCI tenancy, the button takes you to Oracle Cloud initial page where you must enter your tenancy name and login to OCI first.<br>
 - <a href = "/cd3_automation_toolkit/documentation/user_guide/Launch_Docker_container.md">Launch the container</a> - <i> Skip this step if you are using 'Deploy To Oracle Cloud' button.
 - <a href = "/cd3_automation_toolkit/documentation/user_guide/Connect_container_to_OCI_Tenancy.md">Connect container to OCI Tenancy</a>